goldenstein64/tic-tac-toe.spec/README.md

 ## I/O

-The inputs and outputs of the program are sent through an abstraction layer so that messages can be tracked clearly.
+The inputs and outputs of the program are sent through an interface called a _Connection_ so that _Message_ objects can be tracked clearly.
 This is very useful for unit testing purposes; it can be mocked so that inputs can be set by tests and outputs can be compared.

+The _Message_ file enumerates all the possible messages the program may send, including info messages, prompts, and errors.
+The actual structure of messages depends on the language, but they should be equivalent to an enumeration where some message types take arguments, i.e. the typical usage of an algebraic datatype.

-If the program receives an invalid input, it sends an error to output and asks for another input.
+The program is prepared to handle invalid input from a prompt; it will send an error-labeled message to output if it occurs and ask for another input.
 This is specified in the tests.

 In theory, this also allows completely abstracting away how the program is interacted with.
-A desktop application could be built around the program instead of a console application, for example.
+Even though a console application is the easiest to implement, messages could possibly be interpreted in other ways to create desktop applications and servers.

 ## Example Implementations